loganmhb/cliodb/README.md

     {name "Logan" github:username "loganmhb" project "Logos"}

 In order to use an attribute in a fact, you must first register it in the database.
-You do this by adding an entity with the `db:ident`
+You do this by adding an entity with the `db:ident` and `db:valueType` attributes (the `db:ident` attribute defines the identifier, and the `db:valueType` attribute specifies which primitive type the attribute's value can be):
-attribute:

-    {db:ident name}
+    {db:ident name db:valueType db:type:string}

-In the future, information about the attribute's type and cardinality will be required as well.
+In the future, information about the attribute's uniqueness and cardinality will be required as well.

 Queries look like this: